JetBrains-Research/code-summarization-dataset/README.md

   ```
   -a, --analysis    - path to analysis config .json file
   --debug           - flag, print all log messages to the console
+  --analysis-debug  - flag, print only submitted and done repositories names
+  --summary-debug   - flag, print messages from analysis of every repository
   ```